RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/01-Getting-started-on-macOS.md

 ## Java

-Java can be installed on macOS on one of the 3 offered ways
+Java can be installed on macOS in one of the 3 offered ways

 #### Using [Brew](http://brew.sh)
 * Run `brew install java`